codewithnini/hashnodeBlogs/cmg0n7m9m000002l5diqwdq0y.md

 These control the **lifecycle of tests**.

+In TestNG, annotations are special instructions that we place above methods, starting with the @ symbol, to control the test execution flow.
+They tell TestNG when and how a particular method should run during the test lifecycle.

+In TestNG, annotations are special markers used to control the flow of test execution.
+They are written above methods with the @ symbol and help in organizing the setup, execution, and cleanup of test cases.

+For example, @BeforeSuite and @AfterSuite run only once before and after the entire test suite, usually for tasks like starting and closing a database connection. @BeforeTest and @AfterTest are executed before and after all tests defined under a tag in the TestNG XML file, often used to launch and close the browser.

+@BeforeClass and @AfterClass run before and after the first and last method in a test class, typically for login and logout actions.

+@BeforeMethod and @AfterMethod run before and after each test method, commonly used to set preconditions like navigating to a page and postconditions like taking a screenshot or clearing cookies.
+Finally,

+@Test is used to define actual test cases.
+With these annotations, TestNG provides a structured and flexible way to manage test execution.

 | Annotation | Meaning | Example |
 | --- | --- | --- |
 | `@BeforeSuite` | Runs before entire suite | DB connection |